 It was interesting to see this month’s GQ (Gentlemen’s Quarterly) leading with an article (Real Men Do Do Therapy) on psychotherapy, Therapy and counselling for men by Loise Chunn the founder of Welldoing.org

 The film Side Effects tells the story of British view on therapy the best.
-In the States they are congratulated for seeking a therapist (“Well done for getting better”) whereas here in England we are demonised (“You see a therapist?
+In the States they are congratulated for seeking a therapist (“Well done for getting better”).
+Whereas in England we are demonised for going to therapy. (“You see a therapist?
 What’s wrong with you?”)

 As male suicide rates continue to soar, the suicide statistic support by The Samaritans, states “The suicide rate among men aged 45-59, 25.1 per 100,000, is the highest for this group since 1981″ something has to be done so that therapy is an option for both men and women.